thangckt/thangckt.github.io/docs/cluster/compiling/LLVM.md

 !!! note

     - do not use GCC-13, since some source can not recognize compiler version
-    - projects with errors: PROJECTS="mlir;flang"  RUNTIMES="libcxxabi"
+    - projects with errors: PROJECTS="mlir;flang;clang-tools-extra;"  RUNTIMES="libcxxabi"
     - LLVM 16 cause error `aligned_alloc` (mlir) --> add following lines in the file where error comes
     ```
     #include <stdlib.h>